MicrosoftDocs/kaizala-docs/Articles/Solutions/Display RSS Feeds in Kaizala groups.md

 }
 ```

 > Note: You can only set one RSS feed URL in the Flow.
-To direct multiple feeds to same group, different Flows have to be created for each feed.
+To direct multiple feeds to same group, different Flows have to be created for each feed
+> Known issue: On iOS, the ads take the user out of the webview since they are not whitelisted

 ### Useful links